After submitting your planning application

 When we receive your application, we will check it to make sure we have everything we need from you, including the fee.
 If anything is missing or insufficient we will write and tell you.

 You will have 21 days to respond to us and to fix any mistakes or send us any missing information.
-If we do hear from you after 35 days, we will close your application.
+If we do not hear from you after 35 days, we will close your application.
 You will need to submit a new application.

 Once the application is complete, it will be entered onto the statutory register.
 We will send you the application number and an estimated date by which we aim to make a decision.
 This is either 8, 13 or 16 weeks later, depending on the type of application.